codinglead/codinglead.github.io/_posts/2019-09-02-semantic-html.md

 ## footer

 The <code class="highlight__code"><footer></code> element is used at the end of a webpage or another element.
-They are usually used to include copyright notices or links to related web pages.
+They usually include copyright notices or links to related web pages.

 <div class="center">
   <img src="{{ site.baseurl }}/images/semantic-html-container/footer-example.png" alt="footer example" title="footer example">